By Carolina Gonzalez

 This exhibition draws on work from a six-part series called “7 Doors,” in which three of them are centered around immigration detention centers in the U.S. It is also one of the two exhibitions that are part of the Gage Gallery’s immigration theme.

 Themes change yearly, Michael Ensdorf, director of the Gage Gallery said.
-“So, we’re going to have two exhibitions, very different exhibitions, addressing immigration and, you know, the impact the racial policies have on the individual.
+“So, we’re going to have two exhibitions, very different exhibitions, addressing immigration and, you know, the impact the immigration policies have on the individual.
 It’s a timely topic,” especially with an election next year.

 Ensdorf explained that showing social justice themes is a goal of the gallery, as well as educating people and giving space to hard-hitting documentary photography.